Bank lending: Against mixed results, US banks grow lending

 Wells Fargo enjoyed record quarterly and annual results as strong revenues across many of its 80-odd businesses, declining credit costs and market share gains from the Wachovia acquisition fed through.

 Notable underperformers included Citi, where revenues and earnings were hit by weak trading in fixed income and equity, as well as by higher than expected legal expenses.
-Accounting required it to take losses arising from improvements in its own credit spreads, as the US Treasury sold down its remaining stakes in the bank: a milestone in managements efforts to stabilize the business and stand it back on its own feet.
+Accounting required it to take losses arising from improvements in its own credit spreads, as the US Treasury sold down its remaining stakes in the bank: a milestone in management’s efforts to stabilize the business and stand it back on its own feet.

 Bank of America was another that disappointed, after taking a $3 billion hit to settle demands from Fannie Mae and Freddie Mac that it repurchase faulty mortgages sold by its Countrywide unit.
-It still has to reserve against $10.7 billion of remaining unresolved claims from private-label investors complaining that the bank sold them bad mortgage loans.
-The final bill for all this is unknown and hard even to quantify within a credible scale of magnitude.